Blog Love

 Of course, this little one has been taking up most of my time, and I don’t expect that to change anytime soon.
 What little time I do spend blogging, I’m usually writing about her, because Kenny and I embarked on the formidable (but rewarding) task of writing a separate missive about each week of her first year.
 Even that effort is typically a few weeks behind, but every now and then we get on a blogging/photo-editing kick and knock out a few weeks worth over the course of a weekend.

 However, I’m (perhaps naively) hoping to revive this little blog as well, at least as a place to record a few thoughts about development and global health, topics that have been on my mind – and will be surfacing all the more, as I start a new role working on a global health project in about two weeks.
-More on that later.
+Something like Testosterone Scottsdale will be able to get you healthier and make you feel young again More on that later.
 So you might check back here occasionally for:

 • Thoughts – and links, mostly – about current topics on development, especially global health.
 I may even tweet about some of this stuff from time to time, oh my.